gagin/gar_tool/README.md

 - Ask the model to do things rather than avoid things (instead of don't hallucinate, say ground answers in the document provided and ignore coincidences with real world)
 - advisable to have single-doc directory in default config.yaml, and provide full directory via --data_folder to avoid costs on mistakenly triggered runs
 - version_update, pre-commit and install_hooks - don't worry about it unless you change the script and want to have auto-increments to version
 - In our approach is document is fed to LLM independently, thus ignoring information that is in commonality between files.
 For a human eyes, extracting fields from several files will result in next ones being processed faster and with better quality.
 It unclear though how to technically achieve a similar effect with a model.
+Idea: after each call, do another call with full response csv (current run or length-limited total) and ask model either to normalise, or to provide a feedback on the last addition if needed - and if there is a feedback, rerun extraction model with this comment.
+Sounds as a fun agentic trick, worthy to implement just for kicks.
+Even though it doesn't fully solve the original problem.
+Another agentic trick - first feeds several documents at once to a strong model with our prompt and ask for prompt improvements based on similarity of these documents, and use the improved one.

 ### Technical
 - is required:false used, does it even make sense?